5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 Figure \(\PageIndex{29}\) shows an interactive iCn3D model of the activated NAIP2-NLRC4 inflammasome (3JBL))

 Figure \(\PageIndex{29}\): Activated NAIP2-NLRC4 inflammasome (3JBL).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...8Ae7vY4aX1SLX8How does this structure arise?
 Presumably, it would not exist without a PAMP or DAMP to minimize immune-mediated inflammatory damage.
 Data suggests that the bacterial protein PrgJ (denoted PrgX in the figure below) binds to its receptor, NAIP2, altering its conformation as shown in Figure \(\PageIndex{30}\).
-This binary complex presents an asymmetric electrostatic surface, which allows a loose association with NLRP4, which leads, after a conformational change, to a tighter binding interaction.
+This binary complex presents an asymmetric electrostatic surface that allows a loose association with NLRP4, which, upon a conformational change, leads to a tighter binding interaction.
 Nine more NLRP4s bind similarly to form the 11-subunit ring structure.

 The complementary electrostatic interactions between two of the many NLRC4 subunit monomers in the NLRP4 inflammasome are depicted in Figure \(\PageIndex{31}\).